On equivariant homotopy theory for model categories: Introduction

-We show the analogous result in the discrete setting §\ref{sec:discrete} for ordinary model categories and any group $G$ (Theorem \ref{mainthm1}), modestly extending Guillou's unpublished notes \cite{guillou}.
-A positive answer to the three aforementioned questions is obtained if $\C$ is \begin{enumerate} \item the category of simplicial sets with the Quillen model structure, cubical sets or any other presheaf category with a cofibrantly generated model structure such that the generating cofibrations are monomorphisms, \item the category of simplicial groups, \item the category of small categories with the Thomason model structure by forthcoming work \cite{bohmannetal} of Bohmann et aliae, \item any cofibrantly generated left Bousfield localization of the above examples, any category of diagrams in the above examples with the projective model structure and the category of pointed objects of any of the above examples. \end{enumerate}
+Our main result in the discrete setting (Theorem \ref{mainthm1}) provides a positive answer to these three questions for cofibrantly generated $\C$ when the $H$-fixed point functors satisfy the cellularity conditions stated in Proposition \ref{propFmodelstructure}.
+The following examples are contained in \S\ref{sec:positivieexamples}. \begin{ex} The cellularity conditions hold and a positive answer to the three aforementioned questions is obtained if $\C$ is \begin{enumerate} \item the category of simplicial sets with the Quillen model structure, cubical sets or any other presheaf category with a cofibrantly generated model structure such that the generating cofibrations are monomorphisms, \item the category of simplicial groups, \item the category of small categories with the Thomason model structure by work of Bohmann et aliae \cite{bohmannetal}, \item the category of posets with Raptis's model structure \cite{raptis} by joint work with May and Zakharevich \cite{maystephanzakharevich}, \item any cofibrantly generated left Bousfield localization of the above examples or any category of diagrams in the above examples with the projective model structure, \item any of the following models for $(\infty,1)$-categories, the model of complete Segal spaces, quasi-categories, simplicial categories or the two models of Segal categories by work of Bergner \cite{bergnerequi}.\footnote{Her results can be generalized from finite to discrete groups using \cite[2.3]{bohmannetal} for the model of simplicial categories, and that taking fixed points of $G $-sets preserves directed colimits of diagrams where each arrow is a monomorphism for the models of Segal categories.} \end{enumerate} \end{ex}

+In all the examples above, the right Quillen equivalence $\C^G\to \COFop$ takes a $G$-object to its fixed point diagram.
+If any of the first two questions above admits a positive answer for a model category $\C$ and discrete group $G$, then the answer to the corresponding question for the category $\C_*$ of pointed objects in $\C$ is positive as well, and if the fixed point diagram functor is a Quillen equivalence for $\C$, then the fixed point diagram functor for $\C_*$ is a Quillen equivalence as well (Lemma \ref{pointed}).

-As for any functor category, the category of orbit diagrams $\COFop$ admits the projective model structure if $\C$ is cofibrantly generated.
-If $\C$ is the category of non-negatively graded chain complexes with the projective model structure, then $\C^G$ admits the $\mathcal F$-model structure, but in general, the fixed point functors do not satisfy the cellularity conditions and we do not obtain a Quillen equivalence between $\COFop$ and $\C^G$.
+In \S\ref{sec:chaincomplexes}, we provide an example, where the fixed point functors fail to satisfy the cellularity conditions and the fixed point diagram functor is not a Quillen equivalence. \begin{ex} If $\C$ is the category of non-negatively graded chain complexes with the projective model structure, then the model structures on the category of orbit diagrams $\C^\OFop$ and the category of $G$-objects $\C^G$ exist, but the fixed point diagram functor is not a Quillen equivalence in general. \end{ex}